Don't Trip Yourself up While Buying your Home

-What's more fun than getting a bunch of new furnishings to adorn your future home?
-Not much.
-But buying big ticket items before your loan closes can be a mistake.
-Until the house is really yours, there still remain some hoops to jump through.
-Below you'll find a list of things to avoid during this critical time of your home purchase.
+What's better than getting a bunch of new stuff to adorn your future home?
+Nothing.
+But buying big ticket items before closing can be a misstep.
+Keep in mind that until closing, your lender is watching your accounts very closely.
+Below you'll find a list of actions to avoid during this critical time of your home purchase.

-Don't get a new career.
-Stability in your work history is a positive thing to lenders.
-Getting a new job may not affect your ability to qualify for a mortgage loan - especially if you are getting a bigger paycheck.
+Don't get a new job.
+Your recent work history should show stability.
+Changing jobs may not affect your ability to qualify for a mortgage loan - especially if you are getting a bigger paycheck.
 However, if you switch careers before approval, your loan process could fail or be bogged down.

 Don't deliver a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
 Until closing, the earnest money remains yours.
-Your FSBO seller may not understand this, any good faith money is to go toward your expenses at closing.
-You'll want to put the funds into a trust account, or get a neutral party, like an attorney can hold your earnest money, or you may put it temporarily into a trust account until you close.
-The disposition of good faith money, in the case of a failed transaction, should be indicated in the purchase agreement with the seller.
+Your FSBO seller may not realize that your good faith money is to go toward your expenses at closing.
+You'll want to put the funds into a trust account, or get a neutral party, like an attorney to hold them until closing.
+The final disposition of good faith funds, in the case of a failed transaction, should be specified in the purchase agreement with the seller.

 The Reen Team at Direct Mortgage Funding can walk you through the pitfalls of getting a mortgage.
 Call us at 4086261879.